 - The case should be referred under the Conduct Regulations, Academic Offences, or other procedures, as appropriate.

 7.2 The Head of School (or nominee), in consultation with the Director of Academic and Student Affairs, should consider only whether the student’s behaviour is such as to call into question the student’s ability to continue on their programme of study or their fitness to practise in the profession after graduation.

 7.3 In reaching a decision, the Head of School (or nominee) and the Director of Academic and Student Affairs must act in a proportionate way by weighing the interests of children, patients or clients and the public against those of the student and must consider whether the behaviour would be better dealt with through student support and remedial tuition, rather than through a formal Panel hearing.

 7.4 The Head of School (or nominee) and the Director of Academic and Student Affairs may, if they consider the circumstances warrant it (eg if the facts of the case are not contested or if an investigation has already been carried out prior to being reported to the University, or in situations covered by 4.7.3) refer the case directly to a Fitness to Practise Panel without a formal investigation stage being initiated.

-7.5 Where a student does not agree with the decision of the Head of School and the Director of Academic and Student Affairs to impose a warning (7.1 ii above), the student may request that the matter is referred to a Fitness to Practise Panel.
+7.5 Where a student does not agree with the decision of the Head of School (or nominee) and the Director of Academic and Student Affairs (or nominee) to impose a warning (7.1 ii above), the student may request that the matter is referred to a Fitness to Practise Panel.
 The student must submit a request in writing to the School office within five working days of notification of the decision.
 If the student refuses to give the required undertaking (7.1 iii above), the matter will be referred to a Fitness to Practise Panel.

 7.6 Students should be aware that by accepting a warning or giving an undertaking, they are accepting that there was a case to answer against them and that the facts as set out by Investigating Officer are correct and are admitted.